0

 * How are hearings conducted?

-Answer: The Parole Board conducts the majority of its hearings by video conferencing.
-It also conducts hearings by telephone and face-to-face.
+Answer: The Parole Board conducts the majority of its hearings by video conferencing and telephone.

 * What factors do you consider in making parole decisions?